premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-32.What is the ExecutorService interface?Explain with an example.
+32.What is the ExecutorService interface?Explain with an example.p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)